 Carolyn L. Redding

-Carolyn is an associate in Ropes & Gray’s intellectual property group.
+Carolyn is an associate in Ropes & Gray’s intellectual litigation property group.
 Her practice focuses primarily on patent litigation and post-grant proceedings before the U.S. Patent and Trademark Office (USPTO).
-She has worked on a wide-range of technologies including, mobile devices, encryption technologies, video encoding/decoding, computer software, and wireless communications.
+She has worked on a wide-range of technologies including, LED, semiconductor, touchscreen, mesh networks, computer networks, mobile devices, encryption technologies, video encoding/decoding, computer software, and wireless communications.

 Carolyn has experience in assessing patent infringement and validity, motion practice, taking and defending depositions, preparing expert reports, preparing trial witnesses, and supporting direct and cross examinations at trial.
 Carolyn also has significant experience participating in all phases of post-grant proceedings before the Patent Trial & Appeal Board (PTAB) of the USPTO, from filing through final written decision and appeal.
 Her work includes preparing petitions and expert declarations, deposition and motion practice, and preparation for and attendance at oral argument.

 - Samsung Electronics v.
-Advanced Touchscreen (PTAB, Fed.
-Cir.) – Representing Samsung in multiple inter partes review proceedings challenging four patents related to touchscreen technology.
-Successfully obtained final written decisions finding all challenged claims of the patents unpatentable.
+Advanced Touchscreen (PTAB, CAFC) – Representing Samsung in appeals from multiple inter partes review proceedings after all challenged claims spanning four patents related to touchscreen technology were found unpatentable.

 - Emerson Electric v.
-SIPCO, LLC (PTAB): Representing Emerson Electric in inter partes review relating to mesh networks.
+SIPCO, LLC (N.D.
+Ga., PTAB, CAFC): Representing Emerson Electric in a 10-patent lawsuit, inter partes review proceeding, and Federal Circuit appeals relating to mesh network technology.

 - Activision Blizzard, Inc. et al. v.
 Acceleration Bay (Fed.
 Cir.) – Representing three global computer gaming companies, including Activision Blizzard and Electronic Arts, in challenging three patents relating to broadcasting information in computer networks.